-Holders of Class A Shares and/or Private Warrants Resident in the Netherlands: Individuals
+Holders of Class A Shares and/or Warrants Resident in the Netherlands: Individuals

-A holder of Class A Shares and/or Private Warrants who is an individual resident or deemed to be resident in the Netherlands for Dutch tax purposes will be subject to regular Dutch income tax on the income derived from Class A Shares and/or Private Warrants and the gains realized upon the acquisition, redemption and/or disposal of Class A Shares and/or the acquisition, redemption, disposal or exercise of Private Warrants by the holder thereof, if:
+A holder of Class A Shares and/or Warrants who is an individual resident or deemed to be resident in the Netherlands for Dutch tax purposes will be subject to regular Dutch income tax on the income derived from Class A Shares and/or Warrants and the gains realized upon the acquisition, redemption and/or disposal of Class A Shares and/or the acquisition, redemption, disposal or exercise of Warrants by the holder thereof, if:

-- (a) such holder of Class A Shares and/or Private Warrants has an enterprise or an interest in an enterprise, to which enterprise Class A Shares and/or Private Warrants are attributable; and/or - (b) such income or capital gain forms "a benefit from miscellaneous activities" ("resultaat uit overige werkzaamheden") that, for instance, would be the case if the activities with respect to Class A Shares and/or Private Warrants exceed "normal active asset management" ("normaal, actief vermogensbeheer") or if income and gains are derived from the holding, whether directly or indirectly, of (a combination of) shares, debt claims or other rights (together, a "lucrative interest" ("lucratief belang")) that the holder thereof has acquired under such circumstances that such income and gains are intended to be remuneration for work or services performed by such holder (or a related person), whether within or outside an employment relation, where such lucrative interest provides the holder thereof, economically speaking, with certain benefits that have a relation to the relevant work or services.
+- (a) such holder of Class A Shares and/or Warrants has an enterprise or an interest in an enterprise, to which enterprise Class A Shares and/or Warrants are attributable; and/or - (b) such income or capital gain forms "a benefit from miscellaneous activities" ("resultant uit overige werkzaamheden") that, for instance, would be the case if the activities with respect to Class A Shares and/or Warrants exceed "normal active asset management" ("normaal, actief vermogensbeheer") or if income and gains are derived from the holding, whether directly or indirectly, of (a combination of) shares, debt claims or other rights (together, a "lucrative interest" ("lucratief belang")) that the holder thereof has acquired under such circumstances that such income and gains are intended to be remuneration for work or services performed by such holder (or a related person), whether within or outside an employment relation, where such lucrative interest provides the holder thereof, economically speaking, with certain benefits that have a relation to the relevant work or services.

-If either of the abovementioned conditions (a) or (b) applies, income derived from Class A Shares and/or Private Warrants and the gains realized upon the acquisition, redemption and/or disposal of Class A Shares and/or the acquisition, redemption, disposal or exercise of Private Warrants will in general be subject to Dutch income tax at the progressive rates up to 49.5%.
+If either of the abovementioned conditions (a) or (b) applies, income derived from Class A Shares and/or Warrants and the gains realized upon the acquisition, redemption and/or disposal of Class A Shares and/or the acquisition, redemption, disposal or exercise of Warrants will in general be subject to Dutch income tax at the progressive rates up to 49.5%.

-If the abovementioned conditions (a) and (b) do not apply, a holder of Class A Shares and/or Private Warrants who is an individual, resident or deemed to be resident in the Netherlands for Dutch tax purposes will not be subject to taxes on income and capital gains in the Netherlands.
-Instead, such individual is generally taxed at a flat rate of 31% on deemed income from "savings and investments" ("sparen en beleggen"), which deemed income is determined on the basis of the amount included in the individual's "yield basis" ("rendementsgrondslag") at the beginning of the calendar year (minus a tax-free threshold).
-For the 2022 tax year, the deemed income derived from savings and investments will amount to 1.818% of the individual's yield basis up to and including \in 50,650, 4.366% of the individual's yield basis exceeding \in 50,650 up to and including \notin 962,350 and 5.53% of the individual's yield basis in excess of \notin 962,350.
-The tax-free threshold for 2022 is \notin 50,650.
+If the abovementioned conditions (a) and (b) do not apply, a holder of Class A Shares and/or Warrants who is an individual, resident or deemed to be resident in the Netherlands for Dutch tax purposes will not be subject to taxes on income and capital gains in the Netherlands.
+Instead, such individual is generally taxed at a flat rate of 32% on deemed income from "savings and investments" ("sparen en beleggen"), which deemed income is determined on the basis of the amount included in the individual's "yield basis" ("rendementsgrondslag") at the beginning of the calendar year (minus a tax-free threshold; the yield basis minus such threshold being the tax basis ("grondslag sparen en beleggen")).
+For the 2023 tax year, the deemed income derived from savings and investments will be a percentage of the tax basis up to 6.17% that is determined based on the actual allocation of (i) savings, (ii) other investments and (iii) debts/liabilities within the individual's yield basis.
+The tax-free threshold for 2023 is €57,000.
 The percentages to determine the deemed income will be reassessed every year.
-In reaction to case law of the Dutch Supreme Court, the Dutch State Secretary for Finance announced in the Decree of 28 June 2022, no. 2022-176296 (Besluit rechtsherstel box 3) that for the year 2022 separate percentages to determine the deemed income will apply if the newly calculated deemed income based on the aforementioned Decree is lower than the deemed income as calculated on the basis of the percentages set out in this paragraph.
-This may result in a lower amount of income tax due by holders of Class A Shares and/or Private Warrants than under current law.
+These rules are subject to litigation and may therefore change.
+You may need to file (protective) appeals to any assessments based on these rules to benefit from any beneficial case law.

-Holders of Class A Shares and/or Private Warrants Resident in the Netherlands: Corporate Entities but that is not:
+Holders of Class A Shares and/or Warrants Resident in the Netherlands: Corporate Entities

-A holder of Class A Shares and/or Private Warrants that is resident or deemed to be resident in the Netherlands for corporate income tax purposes and that is:
+A holder of Class A Shares and/or Warrants that is resident or deemed to be resident in the Netherlands for corporate income tax purposes and that is: